Northern Kruger Pafuri Walking Trails

 Led by experienced field guides, you will explore a place that is as vast as it is varied and wild.
 The trail offers you a chance to focus on the little things but you will also experience the rush of adrenaline when you happen upon members of the Big Five.
-Home base is a seasonal bush camp near the banks of the Luvuvhu in the wildest part of the Kruger National Park where we serve hearty food and drink in a setting that allows you a close-up experience of untamed Africa.
+Home base is a seasonal bush camp near the banks of the Luvuvhu in the wildest part of the Kruger National Park (also known as the Makuleke Contractual Park) where we serve hearty food and drink in a setting that allows you a close-up experience of untamed Africa.
 And, for the truly adventurous, we occasionally offer minimalist trails when we camp under the stars or foray across the border into the transfrontier park.

 You’ll notice how the landscape changes from woodland to riverine forests, mountains, floodplains and pans where animals roam freely.
 It is here that you will find forests of fever trees, groves of baobabs and vast herds of wildlife.
 Highlights of the experience include Crook’s Corner, where the Luvuvhu and Limpopo Rivers meet, Lanner Gorge and the Luvuvhu fever tree forest.

 Please note that Pafuri Walking Trails Camp abides by SANParks gate entry and exit times.
 To view these times please visit SANParks.org